Frequently Asked Questions 2021

 Fax: (07) 3229 6084

-If you have a personal porter he would carry your tent.
+If you have a personal porter, he will carry your tent.
 If you are carrying your own pack then you would carry your tent.
-Your personal porter will help you to erect, and pack up your tent each day.
+Your personal porter will help you to erect and pack up your tent each day.

 No one has exclusive use of the campsites or guesthouses along the Kokoda Track.
 It is quite possible that other campers will share some campsites.